Vivek-04022001/documentation/plone.app.dexterity/advanced/behaviors.md

 The behavior interface can also be marked as an `IFormFieldsProvider`, in which case it will add fields to the standard add and edit forms.
 Finally, a behavior may imply a sub-type: a marker interface which will be dynamically provided by instances of the type for which the behavior is enabled.

-We will not cover writing new behaviors here, but we will show how to enable behaviors on a type.
+We won't cover writing new behaviors here, but we will show how to enable behaviors on a type.
 Writing behaviors is covered in {doc}`/backend/behaviors`.

 In fact, we've already seen one standard behavior applied to our example types, registered in the FTI and imported using GenericSetup.